Table of Contents_

 The two types of plans can be similar, though there are some stark differences that consumers should know about.
-If you need it, we also have a detailed guide that explains what a manufacturer’s warranty is.
+If you need it, we also have a detailed guide explaining a manufacturer’s warranty.

 An extended warranty may be a good purchase if the manufacturer’s warranty does not offer coverage for a lengthy period of time.
 The length of manufacturer’s warranties can vary, though 90 days is standard for some consumer-grade gadgets.
 The manufacturer’s warranty could also offer different coverage lifespans for different components of the item you purchased.
 For instance, some plans may offer 90 days for sensitive electronic materials while offering a year or even more for some of the heartier components.

-Extended warranties, on the other hand, typically offer a blanket amount of time, with costs varying depending on how long of a plan you purchase.
+On the other hand, extended warranties typically offer a blanket amount of time, with costs varying depending on how long of a plan you purchase.
 These extended warranties can last for as long as five or ten years, depending on the plan and type of product purchased.

 Typically, a manufacturer’s warranty ships with the item at the initial point of purchase for no added cost.

 Manufacturers’ warranties and extended warranties can offer similar benefits, with each typically covering damage during shipment and damage related to manufacturing errors.
 They are not always created equal, however, so be sure to read all of the documentation regarding both your manufacturer’s warranty and the extended protection plan you are thinking of buying.
 Look for an extended plan that offers coverage beyond what is given with a manufacturer’s warranty, putting the plan more in line with actual insurance.
 Most extended coverage plans will issue benefits due to damage pertaining to normal everyday use.

 So with that, you won’t have to buy any repair kits, such as a computer repair kit.